SekerDAO/Usul/README.md

 These are external modules that allow DAOs to chose and change the voting strategy they wish to use.
 A DAO may start with linear weighted voting and choose swap to quadratic voting or any other strategy they would like to use.

+If a delegate has a vote on an active proposal, no delegetors will be able to undelegate until the proposal is passed or canceled.
+A counter is incremented each time a delegtee votes on a proposal and must be decremented for each time a proposal is finalized.

 ### Roles Module

 This module defines membership and specific permissions over actions on the Gnosis safe that bypass the token weighted proposal module.
 It may be desirable for DAOs to leave specific permission for quick actions that do not need to be brought before the entire communities vote.